Surija/Chinook/README.md

 6. User should be able to rename the playlist
 6. User should be able to remove the whole playlist
 7. Search for artist name

+* Installed the Nuget Package Syncfusion.Blazor and registered it in Program.cs
+* Replaced the table in Index.razor with SfGrid (this made it easy to filter the artist)
+* Filtering or searching occurs immediately on key down

 When creating a user account, you will see this:
 "This app does not currently have a real email sender registered, see these docs for how to configure a real email sender.
 Normally this would be emailed: Click here to confirm your account."